-ERP Testing is really critical, if the testing plans not cover the complete road-map of the implementation phase.
-All the modules within the system are completely integrated and inter-related, means all the functionalities are dependent on the functionalities of other modules or other systems.
+ERP Testing is really critical if the testing plans don’t cover the complete road-map of the implementation phase.
+All the modules within the system are completely integrated and inter-related, meaning all the functionalities are dependent on the functionalities of other modules or other systems.

 For example, to create a sales order in “Sales” module, the system has to check the available stock in the “Inventory” module and check the credit limit of the customer in “Customer” module.